gregoiregavin/argentine-ornithology/readme.md

 For the third step, it was difficult to find a way in order to catch all the nodes nested in each other.
 XPath operator "|" which means "or" was usefull to find a path to link different nodes like "order|family|bird|habitat".
 The research will be done the <order></order>or<family></family>or<bird></bird>or<habiat></habiat>.

-The forth step was to clarify which specific node we wanted in each template element.
-The selection of the node "family' which is inside "order" was made thanks to "order/family" so we did not need to create an intermediare template for the node "order".
+The forth step was to clarify which node we wanted in each template element.

 ## 5. Possible improvements
 At the end of the process, we think we could do the following improvements :
- - Improve the Birds regex to get 204 birds
+ - Improve the Birds regex to get 204 birds instead of 205
  - Get the name of the scientist in a separate tag (actually with bird)
- - Create a more clean HTML output
+ - Create a cleaner HTML output
+ - One bird do not have any habitat so we have only 203 habitats.